- Parameswaran paper set for Journalism Studies

 My research on gender and media culture spans the spectrum of media audiences, media texts, and media producers.
 Although my immersion in cultural studies began with an interest in media audiences, I have expanded my work to include the study of texts and producers.
 How do non-Western audiences incorporate global media culture into their everyday lives?
 In what ways do media representations operate as part of larger symbolic cultural systems?
 How do media producers act as cultural brokers of global modernity and local tradition?
 I have employed a range of qualitative methods including participant observation, focus groups, in-depth interviews, textual analysis, and discourse analysis to address these broad questions.

-Globalization and international communication; Gender, race, and media; Cultural studies; Qualitative research methods; Advertising and consumer culture research; Media and society
+Globalization and international communication; Gender, race, and media; Cultural studies; Qualitative research methods; Advertising and consumer culture; Media and society

 Research publications (selected, only 2001-present)

-- Parameswaran, R. (In press).
+- Parameswaran, R. (2011).
 Producing cosmopolitan citizens: Journalism and communication in the U.S. Academy.
-Editor: Prof. Barbie Zelizer.
-Chapter in Making the University Matter, Routledge Series Shaping Inquiry in Culture, Communication, & Media Studies.
+Chapter in B. Zelizer (Ed.), Making the University Matter (pp. 241-248), Routledge Series Shaping Inquiry in Culture, Communication, & Media Studies.
 New York, NY: Routledge.
-(19 pages)

-- Parameswaran, R. (In press).
+- Parameswaran, R. (2011).
 E-raceing color: Gender and transnational visual economies of beauty.
-Book chapter in edited volume Tracking visibilities: Gender and transnational media cultures.
-Editor, Radha Hegde, NYU Press.
-(28 pages)
+Chapter in R. Hegde (Ed.), Circuits of visibility: Gender and transnational media cultures (68-86).
+New York, NY: NYU Press.

 - Parameswaran, R. (2009).
 Moral dilemmas of an immoral nation: Gender, journalism, and sexuality in the film Page 3.
 The Image of the Journalist in Popular Culture, 1 (1).